Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Prime Minister pledged to "resolutely not let there be a shortage of electricity for production, business and consumption".

-In particular, Prime Minister Pham Minh Chinh emphasized tightening discipline, increasing decentralization and delegation of power, and rectifying the situation of avoiding and shirking responsibility, protecting cadres who dare to think, dare to do, and dare to take responsibility.
+In particular, Prime Minister Pham Minh Chinh emphasized tightening discipline, increasing decentralization and delegation of power, and correcting the situation of avoiding and shirking responsibility, protecting cadres who dare to think, dare to do, and dare to take responsibility.

 Salary reform from July 2024

-"The tasks from now until the end of 2023 and 2024 are very heavy and important, requiring all levels, sectors and localities not to retreat in the face of difficulties and challenges, to have higher determination, greater efforts and more drastic actions," the Prime Minister emphasized.
+"The tasks from now until the end of 2023 and 2024 are very heavy and important, requiring all levels, sectors and localities not to retreat in the face of difficulties and challenges, but to have higher determination, greater efforts and more drastic actions," the Prime Minister emphasized.

 According to HA CUONG (VTC News)